dominic-jones/ssss/README.md

 ====

 TODO Priority list
-* Reduce to one domain module until such time as more complexity is desired
 * Ensure Presenters subscribe to events
 * Convert UI to services
 * State model for UI?